Danny Boy (rapper): 1997–2018: return from obscurity and back to prominence

 After House of Pain disbanded, O'Connor said he struggled with drug abuse, a problem he developed when he became famous, and spent all the money he made from the group's success.
 He said he sobered up briefly in 2000 joining the twelve-step program but relapsed after a having a drink, and rejoined the program in 2005, and stayed sober ever since.

 Nevertheless, O'Connor continued being involved in musical projects and did freelance work such as logo designing, streetwear, and sneakers.

 In 2001, O'Connor's next group XSupermodels (XSM) only saw a promotional release for their album Artificial Intelligence.
 That year, he was the featured rapper in Powerman 5000's remake of the Frankie Goes to Hollywood hit song "Relax", on the Zoolander soundtrack.

 In late 2004, the creation of the rap supergroup La Coka Nostra started when O'Connor was mentoring young artists.
-O'Connor explains that he tool notice of two up and comers George Carroll (Slaine) and John Faster (Big Left) and brought them to meet his former DJ from House of Pain, Leor Diamant.
-They decided to make a group with an additional rapper, who didn't stay too long, that Diamant took under his wing, as well as O'Connor becoming its hype man and art director.
+O'Connor explains that he took notice of two up and comers George Carroll (Slaine) and John Faster (Big Left) and brought them to meet his former DJ from House of Pain, Leor Diamant.
+They decided to make a group with an additional rapper, who did not stay too long, that Diamant took under his wing, as well as O'Connor becoming its hype man and art director.
 The group started releasing music on MySpace, and went viral.
 Eventually, O'Connor felt that there was a void and asked experienced rapper William Braunstein (Ill Bill) to join.
 The group's name came about, when O'Connor teased other members with that nickname, after they had a night out.
 Eventually, former House of Pain colleague Erik Schrody, showed interest to join.
 By 2008, the group consisted of O'Connor, Carroll, Diamant, Braunstein, and Schrody (who left some time after the first album was released).